udacity/create-your-own-adventure/english/lazy/lazy.md

-i really don't know what to say and im so lazy to write a story
+i really don't know what to say and im so lazy to write a story.
+Me too, man.